mariagnovais/Project2/README.md

 This produces the executable `build/Project2` (or `Project2.exe` on Windows).

 ## Running the recommender
-Run the python file and input the information needed.
+Run the ui.py file and input the information needed.

 It expects 12 arguments in addition to the program name, which you cn add in the frontend.
 The arguments are:
 | Argument | Description |